vantahawk/Graph_Learning_Group6/README.md

 ### Note on Exercise Split

 In part due to difficult time constraints on both Benedict and Ahmet, David ended up providing most of the codebase this time around.
-Benedict greatly helped to further debug and refine the code, and ran a (limited) hyperparameter optimization over the parameters mentioned in the list above.
+Benedict greatly helped to further debug and refine the code, and ran a hyperparameter optimization over the parameters mentioned in the list above.
+We ended up pushing his version on `benedict/sheet3` to the `main` branch.
 Ahmet also made himself available for further improvements on the code.